scott-vincent/reqit/README.md

 reqit read -e sample_set -sql
 ```

-You can redirect this output to a file by adding "-o sample_set.sql" to the above command.
+You can redirect this output to a file by adding `-o sample_set.sql` to the above command.

 ## Documentation